 My love affair with HTML begins, and I will later go on to offer web design services during high school to pay for my car.
 Friends will make fun of me for how much time I spend in front of a computer, but I am totally hooked.

 I studied Communications at Florida Atlantic University and earned a real estate licence in Florida, working for a large commercial developer and was thrilled by my “Leasing Associate” title.
 In addition to locating small businesses to occupy commercial shopping center properties, I was charged with the task of maintaining the company website, creating marketing materials, and preparing promotional items.
 I realized that the marketing and branding aspects of my job were in fact the part that I loved the most.

-I determine that real estate, while lucrative, is killing my soul.
+I determine that working with small business owners through real estate, while rewarding, isn’t feeding my soul.
+I was inspired to embark on my own entrepreneurial journey.
 I plotted my escape from wearing a suit to work.

 Lollibomb Beauty is born and Etsy is its birthplace.
 Launching a handmade vegan bath and body company turned out to be an incredible learning experience that guided me to my passions: Social media marketing, customer/user support, community outreach, and helping other entrepreneurs recognize their dreams and build brands.
 Lollibomb Beauty has been featured on RachelRay.com, Bust Magazine, Time Out NY, Threadbangers.com, Venus Zine, Alternative Press, and blogged about to the hilt.
 My efforts and lessons learned through this brand have enabled me to offer others creative insight on their unique projects, and for that I am eternally grateful.